jrkosinski/oracle-example/README.md

 [https://hackernoon.com/a-note-on-numbers-in-ethereum-and-javascript-3e6ac3b2fad9](https://hackernoon.com/a-note-on-numbers-in-ethereum-and-javascript-3e6ac3b2fad9)

-**NOTE**: in most cases, it's better to just use uint, as decreasing the size of the variable (to uint32, for example), can actually increase gas costs rather than decrease them as you might expect.
+**NOTE**: in most cases, it's best to just use uint, as decreasing the size of the variable (to uint32, for example), can actually increase gas costs rather than decrease them as you might expect.
 As a general rule of thumb, use uint unless you are certain you have a good reason for doing otherwise.

 ##### String Types